mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 • Owner: Chewbacca
 • Location: Austin<br>
 • Planet: Mustafar<br>
-*tags are optional, however it is good practice to use them*
+**tags are optional however, it is good practice to use them*

 •**Review & Create:** Let’s review an create!<br>